marcominerva/MinimalHelpers/README.md

 ```

 > **Note**
-This methods relies on Reflection to scan the Assembly and find the classes that implement the `IEndpointRouteHandlerBuilder` interface.
+These methods rely on Reflection to scan the Assembly and find the classes that implement the `IEndpointRouteHandlerBuilder` interface.
 This can have a performance impact, especially in large projects.
 If you have performance issues, consider using the explicit registration method.
 Moreover, this solution is incompatibile with Native AOT.

-If you're working with .NET 7.0 or higher, the reccommended approach is to use the MinimalHelpers.Routing.Analyzer package, that provides a Source Generator for endpoint registration, as described later.
+If you're working with .NET 7.0 or higher, the reccommended approach is to use the **MinimalHelpers.Routing.Analyzer** package, that provides a Source Generator for endpoints registration, as described later.

 ***Explicit Route Endpoints registration (.NET 7.0 or higher)***